andreidae/post_LGM_assessment/README.md

 Line ?.
 Number of sequences for population 2

-#### 2. Parfile
+##### 2. Parfile

-Parameters employed to for the specific MCMC estimate in MIGRATE-N. The parameter file of one of the replicates is included.
-The other replicates varied only in the nubmer of random seed.
+Parameters employed to for the specific MCMC estimate in MIGRATE-N are included in the file "parmfile_replicate(A/B/C)".
+A/B/C represent the three replicates varied only by the random seed .

+#### - Migrate-BaleenWhale_Output

+Output parameters and skyline output data from MIGRATE-N for each baleen whale species

-### - Migrate-Prey_Input
+### - Migrate-Prey_InputOutput

-Same information as Folder Migrate-BaleenWhale_Input but for the prey species
+Same information as Folder Migrate-BaleenWhale_InputOutput but for the prey species

+### - Correlation

+Species_Combined_CSV: This folder includes the skyline output data of the three replicates of whales and prey combined including the pool mean and pool standard deviation.
+These files were the raw data for the correlation analysis

+Temperture_CSV: This folder includes the raw Actic and Antarctic temperature data used for the correlation analysis

+Analysis: This folder contains the input files and scripts to run the pearson correlation estimates every 1,000, 2,000, and 5,000 years.

+- Scripts_input correlation

+The folder includes the scripts to generate the input files with the pool mean and standard deviatiation in years ("ExportYear&Ne_fromCombinedCSV_to_CorrelationLR*.R"), and the scripts to estimate a standard time interval across variables ("Script_GenerateFiles_Approx_*.R")

+- Final_results correlations

+The folder includes the final input files for the correlation estimate and the script to plot and estimate pearson correlation every 1,000, 2,000, and 5,000 years.

 ### - Migrate-ComparisonMtgenes_Input

-Same information as Folder Migrate-BaleenWhale_Input but for different mtDNA genes and species, employed for the comparison of temporal trends of different mtDNA genes.
+Same information as Folder Migrate-BaleenWhale_Input but for different mtDNA genes and species employed for the comparison of temporal trends of different mtDNA genes.

 ### - Stariway-BaleenWhales_Input